-The consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America (U.S. GAAP) and include the accounts of the University and its subsidiaries over which the University has a controlling financial interest or exercises control.
+The consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP") and include the accounts of the University and its subsidiaries over which the University has a controlling financial interest or exercises control.
 All material transactions between the University and its subsidiaries are eliminated in consolidation.
 Investments in subsidiaries over which the University has the ability to exercise significant influence are reported using the equity method of accounting.
-Other investments in subsidiaries are reported using the cost method of accounting.
+Other investments in subsidiaries are reported using the measurement alternative - at cost adjusted for impairment, if any, unless an observable transaction for an identical or similar security occurs.